andreasknoben/cognitive-workload/README.md

 ### chan_locs.elc
 `chan_locs.elc` contains the locations of the channels used in this experiment.

+### data_statistics.m
+`data_statistics.m` allows to generate basic data statistics from the raw EEG data.
+At the moment, it extracts the time taken to perform tasks and stores these in the `results` folder.

 ### generate_results.py
 The `generate_results.py` takes the `.mat` files created by `calc_power.m`, in which the powers are stored.
 It calculates the EEG Engagement Indices for each participant and channel and puts them in the appropriate conditions.
-From this data, per channel, it creates a boxplot and runs a two-way ANOVA.
-The results of these can be found in the `results` folder.

 ### preprocess.m
 The `preprocess.m` file is a MATLAB script that aims to preprocess the EEG data from the `data` folder and save it in a preprocessed format ready for use.
-It extracts the time and keyboard presses vectors and the actual EEG data and subsequently the 16 channels that are used.
+It extracts the time and keyboard presses vectors, which are converted to EEGLAB events, and the actual EEG data and subsequently the 16 channels that are used.
 It applies a 0.5-60Hz bandpass filter (note: during extraction, the data should have already been filtered this way).
-It then runs ICA, plots the components and asks which to remove.
+Then, temporal rejection is done, after which it then runs ICA, plots the components and asks which to remove.
 After this removal, the dataset is repackaged and stored in the `processed-data` folder.

+### process_filename.m
+The `process_filename.m` file is a function that is used by multiple other scripts to extract subject, model, and condition from the filename.

+### statistical_tests.R
+The `statistical_tests.R` file is an R script that runs on the EEG Engagement Indices.
+It checks normality for each channel.
+If the normality assumption is violated, it runs a Mann-Whitney U test to compare the LOEM and HOEM groups.
+If the normality assumption is not violated, it runs a Welch independent samples t-test.
+The results are stored in the respective folder for the task in the `results` folder.

 ## Question Evaluation
 The `question-evaluation` folder contains the code that allows to check the questions automatically for as much as possible.